-The system used for this test was an Intel Atom 330, Foxconn mainboard, 2 GB RAM and 2 Seagate Barracuda ES.2 250GB SATA II disks.
+The system used for this test was an Intel Atom 330, Foxconn mainboard with ICH7 SATA Controller, 2 GB RAM and 2 Seagate Barracuda ES.2 250GB SATA II disks.
 The operating system was installed on the first disk, while all the PostgreSQL files (data) were installed on a 150GB partition on the 2nd disk.
 Both disks operated on their own SATA channel.